Spain's retail sales slump stretches to three years, hampering recovery

 Economists are not convinced, saying the second quarter improvement from a 0.5 percent contraction between January to March could be short-lived because it relied mostly on seasonal gains in tourism and too many Spaniards remain out of work.

-Calendar-adjusted retail sales fell 5.1 percent year-on-year in June, according to National Statistics Institute data on Wednesday, while the Bank of Spain said the current account posted a 2.4 billion euro (2.099 billion pounds) surplus in the previous month.
+Calendar-adjusted retail sales fell 5.1 percent year-on-year in June, according to National Statistics Institute data on Wednesday, while the Bank of Spain said the current account posted a 2.4 billion euro surplus in the previous month.

 "It's no secret that domestic demand remains very weak because spending is massively impaired by unemployment and austerity," Gilles Moec, analyst at Deutsche Bank, said.